Ayodhya: Independent India

 A movement was launched in 1984 by the Vishva Hindu Parishad party to reclaim the Babri mosque site for a Rama temple.
 In 1992, a right wing Hindu nationalist rally turned into a riot, leading to the demolition of the Babri mosque.
 A makeshift temple at Ram Janmabhoomi for Ram Lalla, infant Rama was constructed.
 Under the Indian government orders, no one was permitted near the site within 200 yards, and the gate was locked to the outside.
 Hindu pilgrims, however, began entering through a side door to offer worship.

 In 2003, the Archaeological Survey of India (ASI) carried out an excavation at the mosque site to determine if it was built over the ruins of a temple.
 The excavation uncovered pillar bases indicating a temple had been in existence under the mosque.
 Besides Hindus, the Buddhist and Jain representatives claimed that their temples existed at the excavated site.

 On 5 July 2005, five terrorists attacked the site of the makeshift Ramlalla temple in Ayodhya.
 All five were killed in the ensuing gunfight with security forces, and one civilian died in the bomb blast triggered as they attempted to breach the cordon wall.

 On 30 September 2010, the Lucknow bench of the Allahabad High Court ruled that one-third of the disputed land should be given to the Uttar Pradesh Sunni Central Waqf Board, one-third to the Nirmohi Akhara and one-third to the Hindu party for the shrine of "Ram Lalla" (infant Rama).
 The court further ruled that the area where the idols of Ram are present be given to Hindus in the final decree, while the rest of the land shall be divided equally by metes and bounds among the three parties.
-The judgment, along with evidences provided by the Archaeological Survey of India, upheld that the Babri Masjid was built after demolishing the Hindu temple, which is the birthplace of Rama, and that the mosque was not constructed according to the principles of Islam.
+The judgement, along with evidences provided by the Archaeological Survey of India, upheld that the Babri Masjid was built after demolishing the Hindu temple, which is the birthplace of Rama, and that the mosque was not constructed according to the principles of Islam.
 The final verdict by the Supreme Court on the case ruled the disputed land in the favour of Hindus for the construction of Ram Mandir and ordered an alternative piece of land be given to the Muslim community for the construction of a mosque.

 In a judgement pronounced by a 5 judge bench of the Supreme Court of India on 9 November 2019, the land was handed over to the government to form a trust for the construction of a temple.
 The court instructed the government to also allot a plot of 5 acres in Ayodhya to the Uttar Pradesh Sunni Central Waqf Board to construct a mosque/Masjid.

 Some South Koreans have identified the "Ayuta" mentioned in their ancient Samgungnyusa legend with Ayodhya.
 According to this legend, the ancient Korean princess Heo Hwang-ok came from Ayuta.
 In the 2000s, the local government of Ayodhya and South Korea acknowledged the connection and held a ceremony to raise a statue of the princess.